ukwa/ukwa-manage/lib/trackdb/README.md

     trackdb list warcs --no-field cdx_index_ss > warcs-to-index.txt

-These lists can be filtered and limited in various ways (see `trackdb -h` for details):
+These lists return the 100 most recent matching files by default, and can be filtered and limited in various ways (see `trackdb -h` for details):

-    trackdb list warcs --stream frequent --year 2020 --no-field cdx_index_ss > warcs-to-index.txt
+    trackdb list warcs --limit 50 --stream frequent --year 2020 --no-field cdx_index_ss > warcs-to-index.txt

-...this limits the list to files from the `frequent` crawl stream, from the given date range.
+...this limits the list to the 50 most recent files from the `frequent` crawl stream, from the given date range, which have yet to be CDX indexed.

 These commands can be used to generate a list of WARCs to pass to the CDX indexer Hadoop job: